All meetings are open to the public. Everyone is welcome.

 How can SWNI change the way we run our meetings, events and day-to-day operations to be more welcoming and inclusive, and therefore a more creative and effective organization?
 We can only answer this question through the involvement and input of neighbors!

 Click here to review the draft Racial Equity Policy and Action Plan (PDF).
-(Word version) It is the midpoint of a process started by the SWNI Equity & Inclusion Action Team, but it is not yet complete.
+(Word version) The policy is still a DRAFT and the SWNI Equity & Inclusion Action Team is looking for feedback.
 We want your experience of life in SW Portland to help shape this document!